 Check out the N.A.M.I resources

-The Map to Emotional Health, describes the mental health steps of working through painful emotions:
+The Map to Emotional Health, describes the steps of working through depression and grief:

 1. Acknowledge the emotion in both mind and body

 2. Learn coping strategies to tolerate negative emotions

 3. Let Go.
 Release the need to hold on to negative thoughts and bad habits.

 Telka's 4 Choices Tool helps differentiate your "Fight, Flight, Freeze" responses from your wiser, more logical, problem-solving mind.
 Don't make fear-based decisions.
 Align your actions with your values using the map and the worksheets to improve mental health.

 Depression the emotion- or depression the brain disease?